 Athlete Support Personnel - Rights and Responsibilities

 Clean Sport matters.
-Both athletes and Athlete Support Personnel have a role to play in protecting clean sport.
+Both athletes and Athlete Support Personnel (ASP) have a role to play in protecting clean sport.

 The facts - what you need to know